labradium/radium/starter/react-essential/README.md

-# Next Essential
+# React Essential

-Next.js Essential - An Essential Template to build an modern next.js application with all the essentials included.
+React.js Essential - An Essential Template to build an modern react.js application with all the essentials included.

 ## Getting Started